jnozzi/cocoadev.com/markdown/NSDataAndResourceForks.md

 There are several possibilities:

-- Use Carbon functions to read the file fork into your General/NSData.
+- Use Carbon functions to read the file fork into your NSData.

-- Use a General/MacBinary, General/BinHex, or other package format which preserves resource forks.
+- Use a MacBinary, BinHex, or other package format which preserves resource forks.
 This has the added advantage of preserving other HFS file attributes as well, such as type and creator code, which will be necessary for your application to function.

 - Do the secret resource-fork dance, where opening     /path/to/file/rsrc will let you read the file's resource fork using "normal" file reading functions.

-Of these three, using General/MacBinary is probably the best approach.
+Of these three, using MacBinary is probably the best approach.
 It's there, it works, and it will save all of the attributes you need.
 ----
     /path/to/file/rsrc is deprecated (and has been for some time, and may not be around much longer).
 Use     /path/to/file/..namedfork/rsrc instead